qiaoandrew/qiaoandrew/README.md

 <sub>
   These widgets were created by <a href="https://github.com/anuraghazra/github-readme-stats">anuraghazra/github-readme-stats</a>.
 Thanks for your awesome work!
 </sub>

 <sub>
-  My profile was inspired by <a href="https://github.com/EmeraldEntities">Joseph Wang</a>!
+  The layout was inspired by <a href="https://github.com/EmeraldEntities">Joseph Wang</a>!
 </sub>